cnshnom/now_medium/README.md

-# Now blog
+# Now
 ## Description

-Now is a Blog application, using **Rails 7 and bulma framework**.
+Now is a blog application, using **Rails 7 and bulma framework**.
-Users can **Create, Read, Update, Delete** stories, and **sign up, log in** as member.
+Users can **Create, Read, Update, Delete** stories, add cover image, and **sign up, log in, upload avatar** as member.
+The published articles will show in the main page.

 ## How to Install and Run the Project

-After clone the popcorn repository, in terminal can run:
+After clone the now_medium repository, in terminal can run:
 ```
 rails start
 ```